software-rebels/ReviewLinkageGraph/INSTALL.md

 ## Required tools and packages
-Our replicaion package is programed in Python and R languages.
+Our replicaion package is comprised of Python and R programs.
 To replicate our study, install:
 - Python 3.6
 - R 3.3.2